 Our goals for the Lower Elementary Classroom are to have all students develop strong, intrinsically motivated, academic skills; to learn to get along peacefully with each other, and to become self-reliant in order to become contributing citizens of the planet Earth.

 Some Interesting Information about Our Lower Elementary Classroom

 All students in our classroom have an individualized learning program.
 Each student is assessed at the beginning of the school year and placed appropriately into our Montessori Curriculum Map.
-Throughout the school year, as each student masters new concepts and skills, new presentations are given and new work is taken on.
-In addition to working on the traditional school activities, students have a wide variety of learning activities to foster their growth and understanding.
+Throughout the school year, as each student masters new concepts and skills, the teachers present new lessons and the student takes on new work.
+In addition to working on the traditional school activities, students choose from a wide variety of learning materials and activities to foster their growth and understanding.

 Models for Learning

-In Montessori the “hand teaches the mind” and as the student works with the materials the concept is learned and the student moves on to doing the work without the use of the models.
+In Montessori the “hand teaches the mind” and as the student works with the materials he or she masters the concept and moves on to doing the work without the use of the models.